MileHacker Logo

 Support Local

-• Community-Based Tourism: Seek out and back community-run tourism projects, particularly in the countryside.
+• Community-Based Tourism: Seek out and aid local-run tourism projects, especially in rural areas.
 These directly benefit local households and distribute income more fairly.

 • Dining & Accommodation: Eat at locally-owned restaurants and cafes.
 Stay in locally-owned hotels or guesthouses.
 Book tours with local guides.